Skip to content

 Record shopping in Deventer

 Last month, I got together with a good friend of mine and fellow collector travelling east to explore the record stores in Deventer.
 I wasn’t aware that Deventer had five record shops to begin with, let alone the fact that they all happen to be located within 500 meters of each other.
 If you are planning to visit some of the record stores in Deventer than I would recommend going on a Saturday as to enjoy the city when it is most alive with people filling the streets, bistros and market stalls.
-Apart from the record stores in Deventer we had a blast walking its historic alleys, enjoying some old Dutch candy and facing the Dutch weather.
+Apart from the record stores in Deventer we had a blast walking its historic alleys, enjoying some old Dutch candy and facing the notorious Dutch weather.

 Plato Deventer